Australia made 'huge mistake' in canceling submarine deal, says French envoy - Up News Info

 Article content

+The move caused fury in France, a NATO ally of the United States and Britain, prompting it to recall its ambassadors to Washington and Canberra, and also riled China, the major rising power in the Indo-Pacific region.

-Australia’s decision has also riled China, the major rising power in the Indo-Pacific region, and Malaysia expressed concern on Saturday that Canberra’s decision to build atomic-powered submarines could trigger a regional nuclear arms race.
+Malaysia said on Saturday that Canberra’s decision to build atomic-powered submarines could trigger a regional nuclear arms race, echoing concerns already raised by Beijing.

 “It will provoke other powers to also act more aggressively in the region, especially in the South China Sea,” the Malaysian prime minister’s office said, without mentioning China.